sideb0ard/SoundB0ard/README.md

 https://github.com/Reputeless/PerlinNoise

 I still need to do some more work to make it portable.
 For the moment I've only been developing on OSX.
 I've recently moved the project to CMake and using c++20.
-Edit the CMakeslist.txt and adjust any paths required.
+Edit the CMakeLists.txt and adjust any paths required.
 To build:
 `mkdir build`
 `cd build`